Got That Blue Monday Feeling? Feel Green Again With a Touch of Gardening

 Gardening can be an extremely social activity

-However, your garden is not just about endless jobs and chores – it is a space for you to sit and unwind, as you feel a close connection with nature.
+However, your garden is not just about endless jobs and chores… It is a space for you to sit, unwind, and feel closer with nature.

 NHS England recommend spending more time surrounded by nature, thanks to the incredible impact it can have on improving mental health and reducing the feeling of loneliness, promoting a peaceful sense of well-being.